bhagyashriyogeshpatil/django_project_demo/README.md

 Note: Check the explorer panel to see the new hello_world app directory has been created.

+<span style="color:#6495ED"><strong>Creating a project:</strong></span>

+Inside the project, we create apps.
+Simply put, apps are the building blocks of Django.

+Important files in our apps folder:

+- **models.py**: our database models are stored here, which define the structure of the database used by our app.

+- **views.py**: this file contains the view code for our app.
+You’ve already created some view code to display a text response to the user.

 ### Creating Views:
 16. In hello_world/views.py, below from django.shortcuts import render, type: